 No matter the kind of project, a feedback tool plays a great role.
 It ensures transparency.
 Create a feedback loop that gathers feedback from the DevOps team, stakeholders, customers, and end-users.
 It assists you in identifying risks, constraints, and defects at the right time.
 Also, it develops stakeholders and end-users trust.

 Starting DevOps from scratch requires an understanding that DevOps is not just an initiative but a complete change in the culture and philosophy of your organization’s practices and teamwork.
+While 65% of mid-evolution organizations report using public cloud, only 20% of them are using cloud to its full potential compared to 57% of high-evolution organizations.
 For the implementation of successful DevOps, you need to have enough understanding, proper strategy, a solid roadmap, and some best practices to follow!